 Just Stop Oil activists found guilty over protest at World Snooker Championships

-Two Just Stop Oil activists have been found guilty of staging a protest at the World Snooker Championships which halted a match for 24 hours.

-Home energy adviser Eddie Whittingham, 26, was found guilty at Sheffield Magistrates’ Court on Friday of causing criminal damage after he jumped on the table and released an orange powder.

-He told a judge his actions were “reasonable and proportionate in the light of the greater threat we are facing from the climate crisis”.
+A Just Stop Oil activist who jumped on a table during the World Snooker Championships and covered it with orange powder has told a judge his actions were “reasonable and proportionate in the light of the greater threat we are facing from the climate crisis”.

+Home energy adviser Edred Whittingham, 26, known as Eddie, was found guilty at Sheffield Magistrates’ Court on Friday of causing criminal damage after a one-day trial.

-The clip shown to the court went on to show Reid attempt to do the same on another table before she was tackled by referee Olivier Marteel.
+The clip shown to the court went on to show Reid trying to do the same thing on the other table, on the other side of the barrier in the theatre, but she is tackled by referee Olivier Marteel before she can get on the table.

 Whittingham denied causing £899.90 damage to a snooker table, owned by the firm Xingpai, and Reid denied attempting to cause criminal damage.